solstice333/DjPlug/README.md

 ##Description##
 Small Javascript extension used for plug.dj to automate some features such as wooting, giving everyone bouncer permissions, notifications on when a user joins or leaves the room followed by a user status list, notifications on change of user's status (everytime a song advances in play), and joining the dj waitlist when executed.

-Note that temp.js (simplified version of plug.js) is being used as plug.dj fixes their bugs.
-The core web application seems to be slightly broken.
-Two commands are enabled in temp.js - /skip and /vol. Autowoot is enabled as well as notifications on user entry and user leave.

 See below for a list of chat commands and how they are used.

-**List of chat commands for temp.js**

-    /skip - skips the current dj and song

-    /vol # - sets the volume to a specified value (replace # with 0 - 100)

-    /showst - shows the status list for everyone in the room (Available, AFK, etc.)

 **List of chat commands for plug.js (starting with a forward slash '/' in the chat.
 Some commands inherited by default):**